-- whether the alleged breach is ongoing and within the control of the person committing it - whether the person has committed repeat offences - the extent of any financial gain potentially made (or loss avoided) by the person committing the breach - whether the type of breach allegedly committed may be widespread across the wholesale energy market - the strength of the available evidence - the effect, including the deterrent effect, of enforcement action and whether action would be likely to discourage similar behaviour in future, either by the person that may have committed breach or others - the resources required to investigate the matter and the resources available.
-Ofgem's resources are finite and the most serious potential breaches will be given priority - whether action has already been taken, or is to be taken by another body, to remedy the situation - whether Ofgem is under an obligation to take action on behalf of, or provide assistance to, ACER or another NRA. - 4.5 This list is not exhaustive; not all of these factors may be applicable in a particular case and there may be other factors, not listed, that are relevant. - Enforcement and industry code compliance - 4.6 Where a potential breach of a REMIT requirement is also potentially a breach of a relevant industry code, Ofgem will take account of any sanctions already being proposed or imposed by code owners when considering whether to investigate or take enforcement action.
+- whether Ofgem is under an obligation to take action on behalf of, or provide assistance to, ACER or another NRA. - 4.5 This list is not exhaustive; not all of these factors may be applicable in a particular case and there may be other factors, not listed, that are relevant. - Enforcement and industry code compliance - 4.6 Where a potential breach of a REMIT requirement is also potentially a breach of a relevant industry code, Ofgem will take account of any sanctions already being proposed or imposed by code owners when considering whether to investigate or take enforcement action.
 This may lead to Ofgem deciding not to use its powers under REMIT.
-However, in appropriate cases, including serious cases of damage to markets or consumers, Ofgem may nonetheless investigate and ultimately the Authority may take some form of enforcement action, including imposing a financial penalty.
+However, in appropriate cases, including cases of serious damage to markets or consumers, Ofgem may nonetheless investigate and ultimately the Authority may take some form of enforcement action, including imposing a financial penalty.